-The official start of the holiday eating season – Halloween – arrives this week.
-It’s an especially trying time for those trying to lose weight and eat healthy.
-Even if you’re skinny, you don’t need that extra sugar and corn syrup – it’s just not good for your health!
-I’m beginning to believe friends who tell me too many treats this time of year affects their immune systems and causes arthritis flareups, painful joints, headaches, and mood swings.
+The official start of the holiday eating season - Halloween - arrives this week.
+It's an especially trying time for those trying to lose weight and eat healthy.
+Even if you're skinny, you don't need that extra sugar and corn syrup - it's just not good for your health!

 Here are some ideas on what to do with all that Halloween candy before it ends up on your hips.

 1. Throw it out.
 While I have a problem wasting good food, I have no qualms about tossing the cheap candy my kids get trick or treating.
-Save enough favorites for the kids so they don’t get upset that mean ol’ you is taking away their hard earn stash.
+Save enough favorites for the kids so they don't get upset that mean ol' you is taking away their hard earn stash.
 Or be sneaky and throw a few handfuls away every day.
-The kids won’t notice that their candy pile is getting smaller.
-Remember to hide it under the rest of the trash so your kids won’t take it out.
-(My kids are constantly coming to me and asking, "Why did you throw away this broken toy/scribble/piece of ribbon?
-It’s mine!")
+The kids won't notice that their candy pile is getting smaller.
+Remember to hide it under the rest of the trash so your kids won't take it out.
+(My kids are constantly coming to me and asking, "Why did you throw away this broken toy/drawing/piece of ribbon?
+It's mine!")

 If you're too tempted to slowly get rid of the Halloween candy, go to a friend's or neighbor's and throw the candy out at their house.
 Or you can ruin the candy by unwrapping it and then covering it in something inedible like hairspray, coffee grounds, talcum powder, or yucky rotting leftovers.
 Take the trash immediately to your outside bin so you won't have to look at it every time you throw something away.

 2. Freeze it.
 Dole it out a few pieces at a time to the kids.
 Save it for school parties, birthday bashes, and to decorate gingerbread houses at Christmas.
 Freezing the candy will prevent you from gorging on the stash without breaking a few teeth.